ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 ## Sober spaces
  {#SoberSpaces}

-The characterization of the $T_0$-condition in prop. \ref{T0InTermsOfClosureOfPoints}
+The alternative characterization of the $T_0$-condition in prop. \ref{T0InTermsOfClosureOfPoints}
-immediately suggests the following strengthening:
+immediately suggests the following strengthening, different from the $T_1$-condition:

 +-- {: .num_defn #Sober}
 ###### Definition